MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, the timestamp for T1
   was assigned before the timestamp of T2, T1 is read-only, and T2 is read-only.
 - Transaction T1 is ordered before Transaction T2 if the timestamp of T1 == the timestamp of T2, the Global ID of T1 is less than the Global ID of T2, T1 is write-only, and T2 is write-only.
+NOTE: This works because currently you can only write to a single table in a transaction.

 ### Timelines